- Home

 If you take out substitutive private health insurance, the liability insurance is sometimes already included in the insurance plan.

-Due to housing shortage, it has become quite difficult to find accommodation in Germany.
+Due to housing shortage, it has become difficult to find accommodation in Germany.
 Therefore, you should start looking for accommodation as early as possible.

 Bring important documents